hackforla/accessibility/docs/wiki-and-issue-templates/issue-template-epic-create-apply-and-document-solution.md

 # Issue Template for Epic to create and apply solution

 ## What does this template do?
 This issue template creates an epic issue and will direct the person working on the epic issue in how to create child issues (using a template that is customized during the epic creation).
+The scope of work of the epic will fix one specific Alert/Aria/Contrast Error/Error found on your website and update this WIKI to share that solution for future reference.

 ## When should this template be used?
 Only use this template if there is no solution in the index and there are two or more pages with the same error.